buley/personal/src/content/adhd.md

 - I don’t struggle with work because I’m lazy—I struggle because my mind requires **challenge, reward, or consequence** to engage fully.
 - The world isn’t built for minds like mine, but **that doesn’t mean I won’t master it anyway.**

 **Strategic Adaptation:**
 - I gamify tasks that lack intrinsic challenge, creating stakes where none exist.
 - I set elite personal standards—not for validation, but to keep my brain engaged in continuous refinement.
 - I leverage urgency, competition, and complexity as tools to sustain focus and drive.

-## 2. My Attention is an Engine, Not a Faulty Switch
+> *"What lies behind us and what lies before us are tiny matters compared to what lies within us." — Ralph Waldo Emerson*## 2.
+My Attention is an Engine, Not a Faulty Switch

 *The problem isn’t focus—it’s engagement with what matters.*